Find out about the practical things and most frequently asked questions about travelling to France.

 Despite a relatively strong feminist movement, France can still feel like a very male-dominated country, with many men still holding rather strong chauvinist ideas.
 While change is in the air, with female politicians starting to take a higher profile and giving the male ruling class a run for their money, for the moment many women still suffer the double burden of being housewife and earner.

-French men tend to be on the predatory side, but are usually easily brushed off if you don’t want the attention.
+French men on rare occasions can be a little predatory, but are usually easily brushed off if you don’t want the attention.
 It’s not unusual, however, to be chatted up regularly, or have men (more often boys) call at you from cars in the street, and make comments as they pass you.
 The best way to deal with this is simply to avoid making eye contact and fail to react, and they’ll soon get the message.
-On the beaches, especially on the Riviera, women young and old tend to go topless.
+On the beaches, especially on the Riviera, women young and occasionally go topless.
 Be sensitive though; if on the rare occasion you find you’re the only one baring all on the beach, do cover up.

 Work and study in France